Which city is cheaper, Edinburgh or Beijing?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Beijing as well as Edinburgh.
 The summer months attract visitors to Beijing because of the city activities and the family-friendly experiences.
-Also, the music scene and the family-friendly experiences are the main draw to Edinburgh this time of year.
+Also, the city activities, the music scene, and the family-friendly experiences are the main draw to Edinburgh this time of year.

 In July, Beijing is generally much warmer than Edinburgh.
-Temperatures in Beijing average around 27°C (80°F), and Edinburgh stays around 14°C (58°F).
+Daily temperatures in Beijing average around 27°C (80°F), and Edinburgh fluctuates around 14°C (58°F).

 People are often attracted to the plentiful sunshine in Beijing this time of the year.
 In the summer, Beijing often gets more sunshine than Edinburgh.
 Beijing gets 224 hours of sunny skies this time of year, while Edinburgh receives 163 hours of full sun.